 “For a century, Settlers Co-op in Bruce Crossing has been the hub of a very Finnish-American community, serving patrons and passers-through at the crossroads of Highways 45 and 28 in the heart of Michigan’s Upper Peninsula.
 Filmmaker Kristin Ojaniemi, a daughter of the community, captures the history and collective memories of the residents and patrons of the Co-op, from its humble beginnings in 1917 to the present day.
 This film goes beyond one U.P. community; rather, it celebrates the legacy of the Finnish-American co-operative movement in America.”

 “Co-operatively Yours” is the second feature-length production by Kristin Lee Ojaniemi (Oja Media), a lifelong resident of Bruce Crossing, Michigan.
-She is a graduate of Grand Valley State University and is the Creative Services Director for Channel 12 in Rhinelander, Wisconsin; she also teaches a course in digital video at Nicolet College.

 This film was created in collaboration with the Finnish American Heritage Center (FAHC) here at Finlandia University, a national center for the preservation and promotion of Finnish-American and Finnish culture in America.